A DEEPER DIVE INTO THE PER- AND POLYFLUOROALKYL SUBSTANCES (PFAS) PROBLEM

 Trihydro’s PFAS presentations are developed in accordance with our philosophy on management of sites potentially impacted with PFAS: current guidance must be balanced with insights into where things are headed.
 Trihydro is actively involved in industry trade groups including Interstate Technology Regulatory County (ITRC), National Ground Water Association (NGWA), and a PFAS coalition organized by a law firm to keep current on regulatory developments.

-Did you find this article useful?
+Did you find this information useful?
 Click the icons below to share on your social channels.